davidpaps/algorithmic_complexity/README.md

 ---

-## Chapter 1 Timing Code

 To start, let's look at how fast some standard library functions run.
 Here are four different ones you could be looking at:

 Last (get the last element of an array)
 Reverse (reverse the elements of an array)
 Shuffle (shuffle the elements of an array)
-Sort(sort the elements in an array)
+Sort (sort the elements in an array)

-(if you are generating an array from a range, don't forget to shuffle it first to not bias the results)
+(If you are generating an array from a range, don't forget to shuffle it first to not bias the results)

 ### The Challenges: